 One single affinity group cannot necessarily carry out such an intervention on its own.
 Often, at least according to the (few and controversial) experiences to date, the nature of the problem and complexity of intervention, including the extent of the area as well as the means required to develop the project and the ideas and needs of the people involved, require something more.
-Hence the need to keep in contact with other affinity groups so as to increase the And this segregation will be obtained by progressively depriving them of the language that they possessed in common with the rest of society.
+Hence the need to keep in contact with other affinity groups so as to increase the number of comrades and find the means and ideas suited to the complexity and dimension of the problem that is being faced.